Local Rules of Procedure and Rules of Decorum

 Any party receiving referral to mediation has 10 days from the date of notice to file a motion objecting to the referral.
 If any party to a case files a motion objecting to mediation, and the court finds there is a reasonable basis for the objection, the case may be excused from the referral.
 If either party fails to attend mediation or if no resolution is reached, the case is to be promptly set for trial.

-All civil cases are to be brought to trial or final disposition 45 to 60 days after the defendant's answer is due ( 14 days after service of citation).
+All civil cases are set according to the Court's calendar, with the initial hearing date being set at least 45 days after the Defendant's answer is due (14 days after service of citation).

 At any time the Court may order a pre-trial conference.
 The Court may enter an order or orders following each pre-trial conference, which will address any applicable matters.